 Are You Living Like an Overcomer?

-As women we are called to follow the example of Jesus day by day, conquering through suffering.
+We’re called to follow the example of Jesus day by day, conquering through suffering.
 Nancy has been explaining this out of the book of Revelation.
-If you've missed the program over the last few days, I hope you'll visit ReviveOurHearts.com and read the transcript, or listen.
+If you've missed the program over the last few weeks, I hope you'll find it on the Revive Our Hearts app, or go to ReviveOurHearts.com and read the transcript or listen.

 Some women in our audience are thinking through what it means to embrace life as an overcomer.